 Current & Upcoming Projects

-I am dramaturging Kimberly Belflower’s John Proctor is the Villain (directed by Danya Taymor) on Broadway in Spring 2025.
+- Production Dramaturgy: - Kimberly Belflower’s John Proctor is the Villain (directed by Danya Taymor) on Broadway

 Recent Projects

-I dramaturged Heidi Schreck’s What the Constitution Means to Me (directed by Morgan Gould) at Round House Theatre in January 2025.
+- Production Dramaturgy: - Heidi Schreck’s What the Constitution Means to Me (directed by Morgan Gould) at Round House Theatre

-I dramaturged Kimberly Belflower’s John Proctor is the Villain (directed by Margot Bordelon) at The Huntington in February 2024.
+- Kimberly Belflower’s John Proctor is the Villain (directed by Margot Bordelon) at The Huntington

-I dramaturged the world premiere of Morgan Gould’s Jennifer Who Is Leaving for Round House Theatre’s National Capital New Play Festival in April 2023.
+- Morgan Gould’s Jennifer Who Is Leaving (World Premiere) for Round House Theatre’s National Capital New Play Festival

 The cast of Kimberly Belflower's John Proctor is the Villain at The Huntington.
 Directed by Margot Bordelon.
 Photo: Kligerman Productions